Olympus E-5 vs Panasonic G80

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-5 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-5 (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-5 and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the E-5 and the G80 have been discontinued, but can regularly be found used on ebay.
 The G80 was replaced by the Panasonic G90, while the E-5 does not have a direct successor.
 Further information on the features and operation of the E-5 and G80 can be found, respectively, in the Olympus E-5 Manual (free pdf) or the online Panasonic G80 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-5 and the Panasonic G80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.